aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=44074)

 ### Changelog ###

+#### 1.5.0 ####
+- New features:
+	- Autodiscovery for CardDAV addressbooks
+	- Change-triggered partial sync (Synchronize appointment items immediately after change in Outlook)
+	- Support Yandex CalDAV server
+	- Many improvements for CardDAV
+	- Add OAuth Scope for Google CardDAV
+- bug fixes:
+	- Fix syncing contact notes with umlauts
+	- Disable TimeRangeFiltering when contact folder is chosen
+	- Ensure that FN of vcard is not empty, since it is a MUST attribute (bug #109)
+	- Map AccessClassification of vcards
+	- Ensure that vcard UID is not empty also in Updates
+	- Skip addressbook collection itself when fetching vcards from Owncloud
+	- Use existing UID for filename in PUT requests
+	- Get ETAG via propfind if it is not returned in header to avoid Null Reference
+	- Check also for Write privilege when detecting calendar access rights
+	- Map other vcard telephonenumber types
+	- Honor RevisionDate in vcard Updates if available (bug #111)
+	- Fix InitialEventEntityMatcher if DTEnd is null (bug #110)
+	- Filter only ContactItems in ContactRepository GetTable to avoid COM Exceptions, since we don't sync groups or distribution lists at the moment
+	- Avoid exception in Autodiscovery DoubleClick EventHandler when clicking the header

 #### 1.4.5 ####
 - Fix regex in workaround for DDay.iCal timezone parsing, should fix bug #105 for syncing with Owncloud/Davdroid